quicwg/ops-drafts/draft-ietf-quic-manageability.md

 is fully defined in {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}.
-Note that features of the wire image described herein and in those documents may change in future versions of the protocol, and cannot be used to identify QUIC as a protocol or to infer the behavior of future versions of QUIC. {{sec-google-quic}} provides non-normative guidance on the identification of QUIC version 1 packets compared to other deployed versions at the date if publication.
+Note that features of the wire image described herein and in those documents may change in future versions of the protocol, and cannot be used to identify QUIC as a protocol or to infer the behavior of future versions of QUIC. {{sec-google-version}}
+provides non-normative guidance on the identification of QUIC version 1 packets compared to other deployed versions at the date if publication.

 ## QUIC Packet Header Structure {#public-header}